CCI imposes a penalty on AB InBev for price-Fixing

 According to the e-paper “Mint”, the Competition Commission of India (CCI) has found three beer companies to be engaging in beer price cartelization in the country and imposed huge penalties.
 Under the provisions of Sections 46 of the Competition Act 2002.
 The discovered beer price cartel was active from 2009 till 2018 among the beer giants through the platform of Big Alcohol’s front group All India Brewers’ Association (AIBA).

 As Movendi International reported last year, an investigation by India’s antitrust watchdog, the Competition Commission of India (CCI), revealed a price cartel among Carlsberg, AB InBev acquired SABMiller, and Heineken-controlled United Breweries (UB).
-The three brewers have exchanged commercially sensitive information and colluded to fix beer prices in India over an 11 years period.
+The three beer giants have exchanged commercially sensitive information and colluded to fix beer prices in India over an 11 years period.
 Further, they used the price cartel to pressure governments and undermine alcohol policies in states.

 CCI initiated the investigation after AB InBev played whistleblower in 2019 saying that they detected a price cartel leading to the raiding of offices of the three alcohol industry giants for evidence.

 After a long deliberation the CCI has decided to fine Heineken-controlled beer giant United Breweries Rs.
 7.5 billion ($102 million) and the local unit of Denmark’s Carlsberg Rs.
 1.2 billion ($16 million) for antitrust practices.